2011 United States state legislative elections: Louisiana

 All seats of the Louisiana State Senate and the Louisiana House of Representatives were up for election to four-year terms in single-member districts.
-Republicans flipped both chambers through party switching and special elections earlier in the year, and then retained majority control in both chambers in the general election.
+Republicans flipped both chambers through party switching and special elections in the past year, and then retained majority control in both chambers in the 2011 elections.

 Mississippi

 All seats of the Mississippi State Senate and the Mississippi House of Representatives were up for election to four-year terms in single-member districts.
-Republicans won a majority in the lower house.
-They had previously won a majority in the upper house through party switching and special elections earlier in the year, and then retained a majority in the general election.
+Republicans won a majority in the lower house for the first time since Reconstruction.
+They had previously won a majority in the upper house through party switching and special elections earlier in the year, and then expanded their majority in the general election.

+Shortly after the election, recently re-elected Democratic Senator Gray Tollison announced he was switching parties, giving the Republicans a three-fifths supermajority in the chamber.
+Republicans also gained a tenth seat in the House after the election when Donnie Bell announced he was switching parties as well.

 New Jersey

 All seats of the New Jersey Senate and the New Jersey General Assembly were up for election.
 In 2011, senators were elected to two-year terms in single-member districts, while Assembly members were elected to two-year terms in two-member districts.
 Democrats retained majority control in both chambers.